3mdeb/news-and-ideas/_posts/2018-08-04-pfsense-as-hvm-on-pc-engines-apu2.md

 reaching point in which some features seem to work correctly on top of [recent patch series in firmware](https://review.coreboot.org/#/c/coreboot/+/27602/).

 What we can do at this point is PCI passthrough to guest VMs.
-Previously trying that on Xen caused problems: TBD
+Previously trying that on Xen caused problems:

+* random hangs
+* firmware cause Linux kernel booting issues (hang during boot)
+* IOMMU disable - unable to use PCI passthrough

 Now we can see something like that in dom0: